missionpinball/mpf-docs/install/mac.rst

 4. Run ``pipx ensurepath`` which will configure things pipx installs to be able to run from anywhere.

-5. If you have an M1/M2 Apple Silicon Mac, run the following command: ``xcode-select --install``

-6. Use pipx to install MPF with the Text UI components. ``pipx install "mpf[cli]" --pip-args="--pre" --python $(which python3) --verbose --include-deps``.
+5. Use pipx to install MPF with the Text UI components. ``pipx install "mpf[cli]" --pip-args="--pre" --python $(which python3) --verbose --include-deps``.

-7. Use pipx to install MPF-MC into the mpf environment. ``pipx inject mpf mpf-mc --pip-args="--pre" --verbose --include-deps --include-apps``
+6. Use pipx to install MPF-MC into the mpf environment. ``pipx inject mpf mpf-mc --pip-args="--pre" --verbose --include-deps --include-apps``

 At this point, MPF 0.56.0.devXX and MPF-MC 0.56.0.devXX are installed.
 (The "XX" in the version will be the dev build numbers.)